themeum/kirki/readme.txt

 Converting from the default customizer to the syntax used by Kirki will only take a few minutes and will save you a lot of time in the long run. :)

-**CAUTION**: This plugin requires PHP 5.3 and is not compatible with PHP 5.2

 The following controls are included:

 * Radio-Buttonset